MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-async-observers-file-cpp.md

 ### profile_observer.cpp

-In the implementation itself, we simply define an action to take for each observer member function.
+In the implementation itself, we define an action to take for each observer member function.

 Each member accepts two parameters.
 The first is a shared pointer to the class we're handling in the function. `ProfileObserver::OnLoadSuccess` would expect to receive a `mip::FileProfile`. `ProfileObserver::OnAddEngineSuccess` would expect `mip::FileEngine`.

 The second is a shared pointer to the *context*.
-In our implementation the context is a reference to a `std::promise`, passed by reference as `std::shared_ptr<void>`.
+In our implementation, the context is a reference to a `std::promise`, passed by reference as `std::shared_ptr<void>`.
 The first line of the function casts this to `std::promise`, then stored in an object called `promise`.

 Finally, the future is made ready by setting the `promise->set_value()` and passing in the `mip::FileProfile` object.